danja/HKMS/docs/videos/content/diced-manual/tools.md

-pandoc --from=gfm --to=pdf -o README.pdf README.md
+pandoc --from=gfm --to=pdf -s -V papersize:a4 geometry:margin=.5in -o instructions-en.pdf instructions.md

 github flavoured markdown